 Prerequisites: Spanish III

-Recommended: Grade "C" or better in previous language course Open to all grades
+Recommended: Grade "C" or better in previous language course

+Open to all grades

+One-year course

 4131 AP SPANISH

 Advanced Placement Spanish consists of more extensive work in reading, writing, listening and vocabulary studies.
 The goal is to pass the AP Spanish language examination.